hanhan13579/LERE/README.md

 ## Prompt Code
 The repository contains the prompt code used for both the LERE method and the baseline model.
 Additionally, it includes the prompts used for ablation experiments: LERE without EARS  and LERE without two-step processing

-These prompts can be utilized to test the impact of different components of the LERE method on the standardization process.
+These prompts can be utilized to test the impact of different components of the LERE method on the normalization process.

 ## Usage Instructions
 1. **Models Used**: